American frontier: Buffalo

 The rise of the cattle industry and the cowboy is directly tied to the demise of the huge herds of bison—usually called the "buffalo".
 Once numbering over 25 million on the Great Plains, the grass-eating herds were a vital resource animal for the Plains Indians, providing food, hides for clothing and shelter, and bones for implements.
 Loss of habitat, disease, and over-hunting steadily reduced the herds through the 19th century to the point of near extinction.
 The last 10–15 million died out in a decade 1872–1883; only 100 survived.
 The tribes that depended on the buffalo had little choice but to accept the government offer of reservations, where the government would feed and supply them.
 Conservationists founded the American Bison Society in 1905; it lobbied Congress to establish public bison herds.
 Several national parks in the U.S. and Canada were created, in part to provide a sanctuary for bison and other large wildlife.
 The bison population reached 500,000 by 2003.

+Government

+Territorial governments west of the Mississippi River were created by the United States government by Organic Acts and there structures were very similar with little variation.
+Each territory had: a governor, a secretary for the territory, "Indian agent" and three justices for a court which were all appointed by the US president and confirmed by the "advice and consent" of the US Senate.
+Each territory had a bicameral legislature.
+Judges, justices of the peace, territorial attorney, marshal and county offices were either popularly elected or selected by a territorial governor and confirmed by the upper house of the territorial legislature.
+Any law passed by a territory needed to get congressional approval and if not it was invalid.